Want to know where to begin the home buying process? This guide will show you the high-level process for buying a home.

 Create a list of 10 things you want in a home.
 Keep in mind, these are not needs/must-haves.
 These are things that would be nice to have but aren’t deal-breakers if the home doesn’t have it.

-If a property sweeps you off your feet, we’ll schedule an in-person showing that follows all CDC safety precautions.
+If a property sweeps you off your feet, we’ll schedule an in-person showing.

 Things to bring to a showing includes: